 The decision about if and when to “try again” is different for each person.
 You might want to try right away, or you might need more time.
 If you long to get pregnant again, you may have many questions and concerns.
 For example, you may feel anxiety and worry that "it will happen again”; or you may be waiting for test results.
 A common question is “Is this the right time?”
 You may also feel guilty, wondering if you are trying to “replace” the pregnancy or baby that you lost.

 In making your decision, you may need specialized medical support, intervention, or monitoring, but it’s important to trust your own thoughts and feelings about when and if it feels “right” to try again.

-Becoming pregnant again after a pregnancy loss is likely to stir up many strong feelings.
+Becoming pregnant again after a pregnancy or infant loss is likely to stir up many strong feelings.
 You may feel confused by feelings of happiness mixed with sorrow.
 You may fear that you’ll “forget” about the baby that you lost, or you may fear that something will go wrong again.

 Receiving additional monitoring, more frequent appointments, and extra reassurance.

 Obtaining a letter of support that you can present at ultrasound appointments so that you don’t have to repeat your story.

 Bringing a supportive person with you to appointments.

 Requesting a private tour of the birthing unit or looking into private prenatal classes.